Management's Discussion and Analysis of Financial Condition and Results of Operations

 Revenue for 2013 was $3.46 billion compared with 2012 revenue of $3.71 billion, a decrease of 7%.
 Foreign currency had a 1-percentage-point negative impact on revenue in 2013 compared with 2012.

-Pension expense for 2013 was $93.5 million compared with $108.2 million in 2012 and $34.3 million in 2011.
-For 2014, the company expects to recognize pension expense of approximately $78.2 million.
+Pension expense for 2014 was $73.8 million compared with $93.5 million in 2013 and $108.2 million in 2012.
+For 2015, the company expects to recognize pension expense of approximately $111.8 million.
+The expected increase in pension expense in 2015 compared with 2014 is principally due to higher amortization of net actuarial losses.
 The company records pension income or expense, as well as other employee-related costs such as payroll taxes and medical insurance costs, in operating income in the following income statement categories: cost of revenue; selling, general and administrative expenses; and research and development expenses.
 The amount allocated to each category is based on where the salaries of active employees are charged.

-The provision for income taxes in 2013, 2012 and 2011 was $99.3 million, $97.3 million and $64.8 million, respectively.
-The 2013, 2012 and 2011 income tax provisions include charges of $11.4 million, $9.2 million and $8.4 million, respectively, due to reductions in the UK income tax rate (see Note 7 of the Notes to Consolidated Financial Statements).
+The provision for income taxes in 2014, 2013 and 2012 was $86.2 million, $99.3 million and $97.3 million, respectively.
+The 2013 and 2012 income tax provisions include charges of $11.4 million and $9.2 million, respectively, due to reductions in the UK income tax rate (see Note 6 of the Notes to Consolidated Financial Statements).
 The 2012 income tax provision also includes a $5.6 million benefit related to a UK tax credit.
-The 2011 income tax provisions include benefits due to changes in judgment about the company's ability to realize deferred tax assets in future years, resulting in a net decrease in valuation allowances of $15.2 million.
-The 2011 income tax provision also includes a benefit of $28.3 million related to the settlement of two European tax matters.

 The company evaluates quarterly the realizability of its deferred tax assets by assessing its valuation allowance and by adjusting the amount of such allowance, if necessary.
 The company will record a tax provision or benefit for those international subsidiaries that do not have a full valuation allowance against their deferred tax assets.
 Any profit or loss recorded for the company's U.S. operations will have no provision or benefit associated with it due to its full valuation allowance, except with respect to refundable tax credits and withholding taxes not creditable against future taxable income.
 As a result, the company's provision or benefit for taxes may vary significantly period to period depending on the geographic distribution of income.